Senior Fellows Program will run from Monday March 2 through Friday March 27, 2015.

 furnished accommodations in Manhattan, insurance, local travel, meetings and other selected program-related costs.

 may also be made, pending approval by the selection

 Online Application Form

 For individuals living and working in the U.S.: Applications will be accepted on an ongoing basis.

-Notifications on the status of applications will be sent on or around the last week of February via e-mail to each individual who has submitted a complete application package (including a CV and proposal) for consideration.
+Notifications on the status of applications will be sent on or around the third week of December via e-mail to each individual who has submitted a complete application package (including a CV and proposal) for consideration.

 about the Senior International Fellows Program